 The Key Management Personnel hold positions in other entities that result in them having control or significant influence over the financial or operating policies of these entities.

 Associated companies

 The Key Management Personnel are members of the Group's Supervisory Board and Management Board.

-The Group has entered into the following transactions with related parties and has the following balances with related parties.
+The Group has conducted transactions with related parties and has outstanding balances with related parties.